Important Occupational Health Announcement for all investigators using lab animals!

-The quality of today’s research animals greatly limits the chance of acquiring an infectious disease from the animals at GUMC.
+The quality of today’s research animals greatly limits the chance of acquiring an infectious disease from research animals housed at GUMC.
 This is particularly true for anyone using purpose bred rodents or rabbits.
-The other animals used at GUMC pose slightly higher, but still very small, risks of infectious disease.
+The other animals used pose slightly higher, but still very small, risks of infectious disease.
 The Division of Comparative Medicine (DCM) maintains a library with information on zoonotic diseases.
 Anyone desiring further information can contact the DCM Director.

-All Animal Research Personnel working in a laboratory setting must attend training sessions in chemical and bio-hazard safety, emergency preparedness, basic laboratory safety, respiratory protection program training (fit testing and annual refresher), and accident investigation, blood borne pathogens and fire /electrical safety.
-Radiation safety training is required if animal research personnel will be working in a lab authorized to use radioactive materials.
-EH&S provides training (e.g. ergonomics) and additional retraining as necessary.
+All Animal Research Personnel working in a laboratory setting must attend training sessions in chemical and biohazard safety, emergency preparedness, basic laboratory safety, accident investigation, bloodborne pathogens, and fire /electrical safety.
+Radiation safety training is required if personnel will be working in a lab authorized to use radioactive materials.
+Environmental Health and Safety (EH&S) provides additional retraining as necessary.

-The DCM provides hands-on training, upon request of individual Animal Research Personnel or the Georgetown University Animal Care and Use Committee (IACUC), in humane methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.
+The DCM provides hands-on training, in humane and safe methods of restraint and laboratory procedures with emphasis on injury prevention for both personnel and animals.

-Personnel also are required to view specific courses in the ALL regarding potential occupational health risks in an animal care and use environment.
+Personnel also is required to complete a course in the AALAS Online Learning Library regarding laboratory animal allergy risks in animal care and use environment.

-During NHP Safety Training class, a DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1); required PPE; location and proper use of Bite and Scratch Kits; and appropriate post-exposure medical and administrative follow-up.
-All employees working with nonhuman primates are required to receive this training.
+A DCM clinical veterinarian provides training to employees working with nonhuman primates on the disease, history, clinical signs and zoonotic potential for B virus (Macacine herpesvirus 1), required PPE, location and proper use of Bite and Scratch Kits, and appropriate post-exposure medical and administrative follow-up.
+This training is mandatory for all individuals working with nonhuman primates.

 Medical Clearance Procedures